BlueBrain/circuit-build/doc/source/tutorial.rst

 Structural circuit
 ------------------

-If you'd like to build a structural circuit instead of functional one (i.e., avoid pruning synapses when executing `functionalizer`), on BlueGene execute:
+If you'd like to build a structural circuit instead of functional one (i.e., avoid pruning synapses when executing `functionalizer`) submit the corresponding sbatch:

 .. code-block:: bash